Closest Park Program

 Need a little more time in your day?
 Our PM Extended Day Program is a great option.
 Campers stay safe while parents or guardians finish up the work day or sneak in that last appointment before picking up the kids.
 While you’re away, campers can play as they enjoy a little more free time with each other and staff.
 PM Extended Day goes from 3 PM – 6 PM but parents can pick up whenever works for them.

-Note: For our PM Program, we recommend packing an extra snack or adding a PM Snack to your lunch order.
+Note: For our PM Program, we recommend packing an extra snack.

 We understand life happens and you cannot be in two places at once.
 Good news, flexibility is our middle name.